Raigorodskyi/portfolio-manager-group8/README.md

 !!!!

-To be able to run the code, please run:
+To be able to run the UI

-pip install dash yfinance pandas plotly
+*make sure to be in financial-dash folder* then, please run:
+- npm install
+- npm run start